 Qualified dividends are treated as a separate class of ordinary income for purposes of ordering distributions.
-See Ordering Rules for Ordinary Income on page 12 for more information on distributions.
+See Ordering Rules for Ordinary Income on page 11 for more information on distributions.
 See Pub.
 550 for additional information on qualified dividends, including holding period requirements.

 Line 3.
 Business income or (loss).
 If the trust operated a business, report the income and expenses on Schedule C, Profit or Loss From Business (or Schedule C-EZ, Net Profit From Business) of Form 1040.
-See the instructions for G. Unrelated Business Taxable Income (Section 664 Trusts Only) on page 4.
 Enter the net profit or loss from Schedule C or C-EZ on line 3.
+(Section 664 trusts, see G. Unrelated Business Taxable Income above.)

 Line 4.
 Rents, royalties, partnerships, other estates and trusts, etc. Use Schedule E (Form 1040), Supplemental Income and Loss, to report the trust's income or losses from rents, royalties, partnerships, S corporations, other estates and trusts, and REMICs.

 Enter the net profit or loss from Schedule E on line 4.
 See the Instructions for Schedule E (Form 1040) for reporting requirements.
 If the trust received a Schedule K-1 from a partnership, S corporation, or other flow-through entity, use the corresponding lines on Form 5227 to report the interest, dividends, capital gains, etc., from the flow-through entity.
+(Section 664 trusts, see G. Unrelated Business Taxable Income earlier.)

 Line 5.
 Farm income or (loss).
 If the trust operated a farm, use Schedule F (Form 1040), Profit or Loss From Farming, to report farm income and expenses.
 Enter the net profit or loss from Schedule F on line 5.
+(Section 664 trusts, see G. Unrelated Business Taxable Income earlier.)

 Note.
 If the trust has farm rental income and expenses based on crops or livestock produced by a tenant, report the income and expenses on Schedule E (Form 1040) and include it on line 4.
-Do not use Form 4835, Farm Rental Income and Expenses, or Schedule F (Form 1040) to report such income and expenses and do not include the net profit or (loss) from such income and expenses on line 6.
+Do not use Form 4835, Farm Rental Income and Expenses, or Schedule F (Form 1040) to report such income and expenses and do not include the net profit or (loss) from such income and expenses on line 5.